 Sometimes country music just runs in your blood.
 It's passed down from parent to child and carried on throughout the generations.
-Like a famous second-generation country singer once said "it's a family tradition."
-Here are seven country star children who are carrying on the family business.
+Like a famous second-generation country singer once said, "it's a family tradition."
+Here are twelve country star children who are carrying on the family business.

 7. Jesse Keith Whitley